Triang-jyed-driung/Adaptive-BVP/README.md

 - Cannot identify unsolvable cases - While `numpy.linalg.lstsq` handles degenerate cases efficiently, it does not report unsolvable cases explicitly by raising an error.
 If the equation itself is unsolvable, this program might silently output an approximate "solution".
 Similarly, it does not explicitly handle cases where there are multiple possible solutions.
 - Possible early stop - To improve speed, the final doubling step where all intervals are splitted into halves is disabled by default.
 This may cause early stops.
 Also, random sample points are used to evaluate the tolerance `TOL`, hence it's entirely possible that all random points fall on one side of the interval, ignoring singularity on the other side.
+- As a Python program, its speed is intrinsically slower than the same program written in compilable languages, such as C++/C/Fortran.